devonfw-forge/devon4py/README.md

 You can also specify the environment when launching the server.
 Corresponding **_.env_** file will be automatically loaded.

+Settings and environment variables are managed by **Pydantic**, refer to [the documentation](https://pydantic-docs.helpmanual.io/usage/settings/) for more info.

 ```
 ENV=PROD uvicorn main:app --reload
 ENV=PROD python main.py